 Our single most important tip is to arrive early, especially during summer.
 Arrive at all parks before opening and ride your popular attractions in the first hour or two before the lines get too long.
 Be sure to double-check the park opening times (which you can see on our Crowd Calendar) because they can and do change.

-If staying on property, Disney has introduced the Early Theme Park Entry benefit.
+If staying on property, Disney offers an Early Theme Park Entry benefit.
 Disney Resort hotel guests and guests of other select hotels have a 30-minute early entry to any theme park, every day.
 This is crucial for saving time for popular attractions such as Avatar Flight of Passage and Star Wars: Rise of the Resistance.

-Arriving early also helps with parking, if you plan to drive, as the parking lots fill sooner during peak seasons.
+Arriving early also helps with parking, if you plan to drive, as the parking lots fill up quickly during peak seasons.
 You don't want to lose valuable park time waiting in a long line at the parking toll plaza, so try to head over ahead of park opening.
-Trams have returned to Magic Kingdom parking to help with the otherwise long walk to the Transportation and Ticket Center, as well as Animal Kingdom's parking lot.
-The two other parks do not currently have trams, but they are confirmed to return sometime this year.
+Trams are available at the parking lots of all four theme parks.

 4. Follow Our Park Plans and Download Our App

 We recommend at the very least that you have an idea of which attractions you want to visit in the parks and know what you want to prioritize.
-We offer park plans for all of the Disney World, Universal Orlando Resort and SeaWorld Orlando theme parks so that you can experience the most in-demand attractions with the shortest durations first.
+We offer park plans for all of the Disney World, Universal Orlando Resort and SeaWorld Orlando theme parks so that you can experience the most in-demand attractions with the shortest lines first.
 Download the printable park plans from our site before you go, or use our app to follow or customize our plans!
 You can also use our free app for iPhone to check wait times for rides nearby instead of having to traverse the park.
+Plus, we have a summer-specific plan here on the blog!

 5. Pack with Purpose

-Head into summer well prepared with these essential items!
+Head into summer well-prepared with these essential items!
 Make sure to bring sunscreen, sunglasses and/or a hat to protect from the sun.
 Stay cool with a hand-held fan and lightweight clothing.
-It can also rain often, so we recommend bringing your own rain ponchos so you don't have to buy the pricer ones in the parks.
-Be sure to bring a refillable water bottle to stay hydrated and save some money (did you know you can get free cups of water at any quick-service restaurant?).
+It also rains often, so we recommend bringing extra socks and your own rain ponchos so you don't have to buy the pricer ones in the parks.
+Be sure to bring a refillable water bottle to stay hydrated and save some money (did you know you can get free cups of water at most quick-service restaurants?).
 Finish out your essentials with a portable phone charger, as you will be using the My Disney Experience app a lot throughout the day, which can drain your battery.

 6. Avoid Dining During Prime Times

-Unless you've made advanced dining reservations, the restaurant crowds can be as busy as the attraction lines, especially in the summer.
+Unless you've made advance dining reservations, the restaurant crowds can be as busy as the attraction lines, especially in the summer.
 You'll find the shortest lines during "off-peak" hours, for example, before 11 a.m. or after 2 p.m. for lunch.
 Just remember to adjust your breakfast and snack times accordingly so no one gets "hangry."
+(Be sure to enjoy some of our favorite ice cream treats to help cool off!)

 Oh, and just because you didn't make a dining reservation ahead of time doesn't mean you can't while you're on vacation!
-Check for openings on the days of your visit for last-minute openings due to other people's cancellations.
-In the My Disney Experience app, you can even check for dining reservations "now" to see if anything is available, or join a Walk-Up list!
+Check for availabilities on the days of your visit for last-minute openings due to other people's cancellations.
+In the My Disney Experience app, you can even check for dining reservations "now" to see if anything is available.
+Or, you can join a Walk-Up list!
+A recent update allows you to search up to 10 days at a time, rather than by a specific day.

 Did you know that you can plan your Mobile Order in advance?
 That's right!
-You can create your order and even select a pickup window as soon as you enter the park.
-For popular stops such as Woody's Lunch Box, which book up quickly, this is even more important.
-Select locations require mobile ordering, so be prepared to place your order before heading to the restaurant.
+You can create your order and select a pickup window as soon as you enter the park.
+This is even more important for popular stops such as Woody's Lunch Box, which books up quickly.

 7. Review Your Safety Plan